Chapter 34 BWV 124 Meinen Jesum Lass ich nicht

 The first point of focus must be the chorale melody, originally composed by Andreas Hammerschmidt (Boyd, p 289).
 It clearly appealed to Bach since he used it three times in the first two Leipzig cycles.

-It is interesting to conjecture if Bach looked back on the score of C 154 when setting out to compose 124.
+It is possible to conjecture that Bach looked back on the score of C 154 when setting out to compose 124.
 It is believed that before settling to his composing desk he would frequently go to the harpsichord and play through a piece of his own or some other composer's as a way of stimulating his creative processes.
 Perhaps he found the perusal of cantatas written in previous years for the same events equally stimulating.

 This could explain the extraordinary similarities between the two tenor arias, no 1 from C 154 and no 3 from C 124.
 Both are in minor keys and in 3/4 time.
 Both are highly chromatic, utilizing similar 'weeping' melodic shapes and accompaniment patterns.
 The one is not a copy or a reworking of the other, but they have a similar stark, bleak and austere feeling of alienation from Jesus, a textual theme which also unites them.

 C 124 is not a pessimistic work, however, since it develops the idea of a positive and enduring relationship with Jesus.
 This thought pervades every verse with three of them (first, third and sixth) ending with the statement 'I will not leave my Jesus'.
-But only one movement, the tenor aria, really plumbs the depths of deep misery which alienation engenders.
+But only one movement, the tenor aria, really plumbs the depths of deep misery which utter alienation engenders.

 We are aware that Bach, the great eclectic, borrowed from any styles and forms that suited his purpose.
 In particular, the specific rhythmic structures of traditional suite movements were regularly pressed into service as appropriate.
 C 130 (chapter 17) provides a good example, making use of a gavotte for the tenor aria, elegantly describing the hordes swept up to Heaven to seek their rightful place with Jesus.
 The fantasia of C 124 begins as a courtly minuet which, in a gentle and restrained manner, suggests the civilized bonding between one's Saviour and oneself.